coccon/proffastpylot/paper.md

 CA is continuously providing the empirical instrumental parameters, which are distributed as a part of the PROFFASTpylot.

 # Acknowledgements
-We thank ESA for the funding in the framework of the FRM4GHG-II, COCCON-PROCEEDSIII and COCCON-OPERA projects.
+We thank ESA for the funding in the framework of the FRM4GHG-II, COCCON-PROCEEDS-III and COCCON-OPERA projects.
 We are thankful for the useful feedback, questions and suggestions that we received, especially by Patrick Aigner (TUM), Moritz Makowski (TUM), Simona Latchabady (LSCE), Morgan Lopez (LSCE) and David Noone (University of Auckland).

 # References